Cobalt’s playbook for revenue alignment

 Shared numbers

-“With a shared number, there's no reason not to work well together,” explains Clare.
-“With sales or BDRs, if you give them a reason to believe they're going to be more invested than you and UserGems has done that for us.”
+“With a shared number, teams have every reason to work well together,” explains Clare.
+“When you give sales and BDRs leads they believe in, they invest more effort.
+UserGems has done that for us.”

 2. Align marketing and customer success

-If a champion leaves a customer account or a new executive joins an account, the CSM is also informed so they can build a relationship with the new executive and multithread with other stakeholders to prevent churn.
+When a champion leaves or a new executive joins, the CSM gets an alert.
+They can build a relationship with the new contact and multithread with other stakeholders to prevent churn.

 How Cobalt runs the former champion playbook